sinnerschrader/sinnerschrader-reboot/src/jobs/product-designer-ux-munich.md

   We are currently looking for a Product Designer UX (f/m/d/-) at our Munich office.

-  As a hands-on UX Designer, you can be a source of ideas or an aggregator in the intensive cooperation between Product Design, Product Strategy, Product Engineering and Product and Client Management.
-If something is new to you, you are curious.
-If something is familiar, you show self-critical distance.
-Your excellent sense of conception and product design drives you to tirelessly search for the best solution.
-Empathy, user-centered thinking and a high understanding of quality characterize you.
-You quickly find convincing solutions and are a leading creative force in the acquisition of new clients and deliver real added value for our existing clients with your work.
 expectations:
   - Planning and design of the user experience for our clients' digital products
   - Development of user-centered digital solutions